-- Create a fun 'Welcome' packet (printed or digital) to distribute to all members.
+- Create a fun Welcome packet (printed or digital) to distribute to all members.
 Include essential PTA and school information, volunteer opportunities, a calendar of events, and volunteer opportunities. - Ask the executive board to call or email each new member personally.
-When welcoming, share when your next event or meeting is to invite them. - Host several 'meet & greet' opportunities for your membership to get to know each other at the beginning of each school year and January.
-Provide a fun icebreaker/scavenger hunt and light refreshments and a simple 'thank you' message from your PTA.
+When welcoming, share when your next event or meeting is to invite them. - Host several 'meet & greet' opportunities for your membership to get to know each other at the beginning of each school year and in January.
+Provide a fun icebreaker/scavenger hunt, light refreshments, and a simple 'thank you' message from your PTA.

-Inform
+2. Inform

-Roughly 75% of members said they joined to better understand what was going on at their child's school.
-It is important to keep PTA informed about meetings and events to feel valued.
-Also, keeping them informed about what is going on at the school adds even more value to their membership.
+Roughly 75% of members said they joined to understand better what was happening at their child's school.
+Keeping the PTA membership informed about meetings and events is important to feel valued.
+Also, keeping them informed about what is happening at the school adds even more value to their membership.

-- Too often, PTA volunteers forget to inform the community what events and resources are hosted or provided by PTA.
-First and foremost, keep them in the know about what PTA is doing for the community! - Share a list of all the things PTA has planned or has done at each meeting.
+• Too often, PTA volunteers forget to inform the community what events and resources are hosted or provided by PTA.
+First and foremost, keep them informed about what PTA is doing for the community!

-- Use signs that say, "Brought to you by PTA" at events. - Include a list of PTA-sponsored events and resources on a bulletin board, on social media, or in your membership invitation. - Post on social media or email promptly when your events and meetings are.
-No one likes a last-minute invite! - Share advocacy reports and updates from Texas PTA via the website and social media outlets. - Use social media or email to inform parents of what is going on at school and in the district regularly.
+- Share a list of all things PTA has planned or done at each meeting. - Use signs that say, "Brought to you by PTA" at events. - Include a list of PTA-sponsored events and resources on a bulletin board, social media, or your membership invitation. - Post on social media or email promptly during your events and meetings.
+No one likes a • last-minute invite! - Share advocacy reports and updates from Texas PTA via the website and social media. - Use social media or email to inform parents of what is happening at school and in the district regularly.
 Consider featuring something special in each grade level.